SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Aliasing is referring to the same location in memory by multiple different identifiers.

+UUIDs/GUIDs are formats for unique identifiers that make it very likely for them to be unique.
+UUID|Universally Unique Identifier
+GUID|Globally Unique Identifier
+UUID=GUID
+UUIDs/GUIDs are 128 bit long, which makes it very likely for them to be unique.

 ### Name binding

 Name binding is the association of entities with identifiers.